Therapeutic vs. Traditional Foster Care

 - Incarceration of a parent

-What are the Needs for Children in Foster Care?
+What are the Needs for Children and Teens in Foster Care?

 Therapeutic foster care provides family-based treatment for children up to the age of 18 with special emotional, behavioral or medical needs.

-Children in therapeutic foster care have complex behavioral, mental health, and developmental concerns as a result of past trauma or abusive situations.
+Children and teens in therapeutic foster care have complex behavioral, mental health, and developmental concerns as a result of past trauma or abusive situations.
 This requires a specific approach to foster care, including:

 - More supportive, yet structured home in which to reside